 What survives and what doesn't

-The events performing well have one thing in common: a defined audience that showed up specifically for the experience, not because the lineup was impressive on paper.
+The events performing well share a specific characteristic: a defined audience that showed up because they wanted that experience.
 Smaller events with strong community identity.
-Artist-led experiences where the ticket was sold to someone who had already decided they wanted to be there.
-Events where demand was measured in some form before the full production commitment was made.
+Artist-led experiences where the ticket was sold to someone who had already decided they wanted to be there before the marketing campaign told them to.

-The festivals that are struggling built their model on spectacle and FOMO — the idea that a sufficiently impressive lineup would generate sufficient demand.
-When that assumption breaks, you're left with production costs you can't cover and a presale that misrepresented what the event was actually going to look like.
+The festivals that are struggling built their model on spectacle and FOMO, on the idea that a sufficiently impressive lineup would generate sufficient demand.
+When that assumption breaks, you're left with production costs you can't cover and a presale that misrepresented what the event was going to look like.